Interested in becoming a Pinterest manager? You’re in the right place!

 - Create high-quality pins: All pins must be eye-catching and have Pinterest-friendly descriptions.
 This way, Pinterest will understand your pins and recommend them to more relevant users.

-- Choose the keywords well: Keywords are the words and phrases you’ll be inserting in Pin titles and descriptions as well as the boards you create.
+- Choose the keywords well: Keywords are the words and phrases you’ll be inserting in your pin titles and descriptions as well as the boards you create.
 They depend on what business you’re working with.
 Using Pinterest keyword suggestions when searching for various types of content is helpful.

 - Use the analytics: Pinterest analytics will help you know where you need to improve.
 Pay attention to them to create better pins on Pinterest and satisfy your clients.